 comma.

 - A thousand in trance?
-That makes pause in speech! - Creates a pause, while resembling a tadpole - It asks for a brief pause while headmaster is in coma - Pause indicator - Pause punctuation mark - Punctuation mark - Sitcom maker shows where to pause in sentence
+That makes pause in speech! - Creates a pause, while resembling a tadpole - It asks for a brief pause while headmaster is in coma - Pause in conversation as Mike falls into unconsciousness - Pause indicator - Pause punctuation mark - Punctuation mark

 - Punctuation mark - Omission; a figure of syntax, by which one or more words,